ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 # HTTP Datagrams {#datagrams}

-HTTP Datagrams are a convention for conveying bidirectional and potentially unreliable datagrams inside an HTTP connection, with multiplexing when possible.
+HTTP Datagrams are a convention for conveying bidirectional and potentially unreliable datagrams inside an HTTP connection with multiplexing when possible.
 All HTTP Datagrams are associated with an HTTP request.

 When HTTP Datagrams are conveyed on an HTTP/3 connection, the QUIC DATAGRAM